 Biometric payment card manufacturers have relied on partnerships to offer complete card solutions as their in-house offerings only cover a limited part of the value chain.
 For instance, Fingerprint Cards AB develops fingerprint sensors and software and has, therefore, partnered with payment card manufacturers (such as Thales) and companies providing biometric authentication algorithms (such as Precise Biometrics), to deliver its product to the market.
 Pureplay card networks (such as Visa, Union Pay, and JCB) do not feature among our incumbents as they neither directly offer biometric payment cards nor the related technology.
 However, card issuers and tech providers must meet the standards set by the networks to roll out their payment cards.
 Accordingly, such partnerships remain vital, and leading incumbents such as Thales, Fingerprint Cards AB, Idemia, and Precision Biometrics have partnered with the leading card networks to launch their biometric payment card solutions.

 Meanwhile, tech conglomerates look to leverage off of the large customer base for their respective device and product solutions, allowing existing customers to benefit from biometric payments.
 Leading smart device manufacturers offering digital payment apps— such as Apple Pay and Samsung Wallet— embed biometric authentication to existing digital wallets by leveraging the fingerprint and facial recognition technology of the devices.
 Google on the other hand, not only uses biometric authentication for its wallet (Google Pay) but also uses biometric authentication software to complete payments done through its browser, Google Chrome.
-Apple is the largest among the three digital-wallet giants; supported by its first-mover advantage (launched in 2014), it accounted for over 90% of the total transactions handled by the three apps in 2020.

 The in-store biometrics segment had the lowest incumbent presence and includes Amazon Inc’s biometric POS terminal (Amazon One) offered across its own Amazon stores.
 The company also offers its POS terminal to third-party retailers, with ticketing company AXS being the first to adopt it in September 2021.